juliomrc/react-ts-sass-webpack-template/README.md

 When developing a first draft for some component, I don't want to be forced to define types for everything because I know I am still changing them all the time.
 It is nice that my editor keeps telling me it is wrong and I can't forget about it, but it isn't nice that my application won't build and let me see this first draft in the browser.
 Therefore, `tsc` will only be ran for builds, not for the `devServer`.

-To help speed up development even more, `eslint-loader` and `styleLintPlugin` are only enabled for PRD build.
+To help speed up development even more, `eslint-webpack-plugin` and `styleLintPlugin` are only enabled for PRD build.

 **Plugins and loaders used only for development**